Find out where to vote, how to vote, how to vote early, and how to vote by mail.

 Register to vote in Georgia, or learn more about voter ID & rights.

 The United States Senate runoff in Georgia is January 5, 2021.
 There are also local and state runoff elections on December 1st.

 If you are not registered to vote, you can register for the January 5th runoff only.
 Your voter registration application must be postmarked, hand delivered, or submitted online by December 7th.

 You can vote in person during advance voting, on Election Day, or vote by mail in Georgia.
 Your polling place hours are 7 a.m. to 7 p.m.

 No party affiliation is required at registration to participate in the Georgia primary.
 However, unaffiliated voters will be asked to declare an oath of intent to affiliate with the party on primary election day.
 See Georgia Republican Party or Democratic Party sites for more details.

 In order to participate in primary runoff elections, registration must be completed by the registration deadline for the primary.

-To vote absentee-by-mail, first you’ll need to apply for an absentee ballot (click here) by May 15th.
-Then, when you complete your absentee ballot, it must be received by May 18th.
+To vote absentee by mail, first you’ll need to apply for an absentee ballot.
+Your request must be received by December 31st.
+Then, when you complete your absentee ballot, it must be received by January 5th.